 Therefore, members of staff are encouraged to deal with all situations in a fair, consistent and reasoned manner utilising the School's reward and sanction framework.
 It is important that pupils, staff and parents understand that poor behaviour in any areas of the School cannot be condoned.
 It is however, recognised that children make mistakes, and they need to learn the lessons about consequences of actions on their own development and, restoratively, consider the impact of their actions on others.
-Parental support of this is vital for the ongoing success of the learning environment for all pupils and students.
+Parental support of this and of the School's ethos is vital for the ongoing success of the learning environment for all pupils and students.